 - Hei Finland: 100 Finnish phrases in your pocket!
 These are not Finnish lessons per se, but useful phrases sorted by theme and subject, provided in text and audio.
 The site is available in English and French, with a mobile version and a free iPhone app.

 - The Finnish Teacher: Vocabulary, phrases and grammar lessons, and articles about Finland.
-The site owner also offers online Finnish tutoring, by video or Instant Messenger.

 - Finnish Summer Universities: Each year, for an extended season in summer, 20 universities throughout Finland collaborate to provide an extensive range of Finnish language courses.
 Check site for curent info and details of plans for the next season.
 Seasonal details will also be published on this page.